-Chicken satay is one of our favorite street foods from Bali.
-We love it so much that we've brought the recipe home to share with friends.
+Indonesians love their skewers of grilled meat, which they call satay.
 This savory snack can be bought along the streets of just about any town in Bali.
 Vendors even set up long, thin grilling stations and sell them for about .50 cents a skewer on the beach.

 The dish has also become popular in the Netherlands due to the major influence that the Dutch had in Indonesia’s history.
 In many places there, french fries are served with satay sauce instead of ketchup.
 When traveling around Amsterdam, you will find many Indonesian restaurants serving chicken satay along with their other fantastic Indonesian cuisine.

-If you aren’t fond of chicken, try making this recipe using beef instead.
-That's delicious, too.
+If you aren’t fond of chicken, feel free to use beef, lamb, or goat instead.
+Those are delicious, too.
 Either way, try this and let me know what you think.

 Indonesians always serve their satay skewers with sambal kacang (pronounced kachang), which literally translates to peanut sauce.